Uneven Extraction in Coffee Brewing: Abstract

 \section{Abstract}

 A recent experiment showed that, contrary to theoretical predictions, beyond a cutoff point grinding coffee more finely results in lower extraction.
-One potential explanation for this is that fine grinding promotes nonuniform extraction in the coffee bed.
-We investigate the possibility that this could occur due to an instability involving dissolution and flow.
-A low dimensional model in which there are two possible pathways for flow is formulated and analysed.
-This model reproduces the qualitative trend observed due to combination of a flow instability and saturation of extraction in one pathway.
-This strongly suggests that a flow instability can explain the observed decrease in extraction.
+One potential explanation for this is that fine grinding promotes non-uniform extraction in the coffee bed.
+We investigate the possibility that this could occur due the interaction between dissolution and flow promoting uneven extraction.
+A low dimensional model in which there are two possible pathways for flow is derived and analysed.
+This model shows that, below a critical grind size, there is a decreasing extraction with decreasing grind size as is seen experimentally.
+In the model this is due to a complicated interplay between an initial imbalance in the porosities and permeabilities of the two pathways which is increased by flow and extraction, leading to the complete extraction of all soluble coffee from one pathway.